aspose-font/Aspose.Font-Documentation/net/release-notes/release-notes-2020/aspose-font-for-net-20-10-release-notes/_index.md

 weight: 8
 url: /net/aspose-font-for-net-20-10-release-notes/
 ---
 This release of Aspose.Font for .NET API provides the capability to edit font names for TTF/OTF fonts.
 In addition, you can now save TTF fonts after editing.
-Several issues have beeen fixed, resulting in a more stable font processing functionality.
+Several issues have been fixed, resulting in a more stable font processing functionality.

 |Key|Summary|Category|
 ---|---|---|